jamf/NetSUS/docs/settings.md

 4. Click **Disable** to continue with Disable GUI.

-5. Reload the NetSUS server in your browser.
+5. Reload the NetSUSLP in your browser.

 ## Enabling the GUI
-The NetSUS server allows you to enable a disabled GUI by modifying the configuration file on the NetSUS Server.
+The NetSUSLP allows you to enable a disabled GUI by modifying the configuration file on the NetSUSLP.

 1. Log in to the server as a user with superuser privileges.